 And though its origins don't sound very appetizing, TVP does have its perks.
 It's easy to find in most grocery stores, inexpensive, shelf-stable, very low in fat, contains no cholesterol, and is rich in protein, fiber, and other nutrients.

-Since TVP is a dehydrated product, it needs to be reconstituted in water or broth either before or during the cooking process.
-Some recipes call for soaking the TVP first, while others include enough liquid for the TVP to be used dry.
+Since TVP is a dehydrated product, it needs to be reconstituted in liquid either before or during cooking.
+Some recipes call for soaking the TVP first, while others include enough liquid for the TVP to be added dry.

-If a recipe doesn't give specific instructions to first rehydrate the TVP, it's likely safe to assume the author intends for you to add the TVP in its dried state.
+If a recipe doesn't give specific instructions to first rehydrate the TVP, it's probably safe to assume the author intends for you to add the TVP in its dried state.

 In this recipe, for example, I didn't want the TVP to become too soft or mushy.
 So by adding the dry TVP directly to a saute pan with just the right amount of vegetable broth, the resulting texture is perfectly chewy, firm, and meaty.